-As noted in the Milestones, in addition to program-specific milestone assessments, students must successfully pass the state-required Praxis II content knowledge exam for early childhood education.
-This standardized assessment, required for certification, evaluates candidates' content knowledge and pedagogical skills essential for early childhood educators.
+As noted in the Milestones, in addition to program-specific milestone assessments, students must successfully pass the state-required Praxis II content knowledge exam for special education.
+This standardized assessment, required for certification, evaluates candidates' content knowledge and pedagogical skills essential for educators of students with exceptionalities.
 Achieving a passing score on the Praxis II content knowledge exam is mandatory for program completion and state certification, ensuring that all graduates meet the rigorous standards established by the state for licensure.
-Additional exam requirements include the Praxis II Teaching Reading: Elementary, and a PPAT (until June 30, 2025) or edTPA portfolio (as of July 1, 2025) submission.
+Additional exam requirements include the Praxis II Teaching Reading: Elementary, and an edTPA portfolio (as of July 1, 2025) submission.